 When people only hear certain names being mentioned by Creative Agencies, they might believe the misconception that those names and platforms are the only social media platforms worth exploring.
 Facebook continues to dominate social media at 1.35 billion active monthly users; Twitter remains a go-to for a brands’ customer service channel; LinkedIn is a popular platform for professionals looking to network.

 However, other social networks are ideal for different kinds of opportunities.
-Pinterest, for example, is great for any ecommerce operation, as it relies almost exclusively on visual content.
+Pinterest, for example, is great for any e-commerce operation, as it relies almost exclusively on visual content.
 In fact, you can get some of the best ideas for your website redesign from this platform itself.
 You can post alluring, dynamic images of your products, network with similar companies, and build an audience.
-Unlikely industries are also succeeding on Pinterest, such as Healthcare, Engineering, Politics and more.
+Unlikely industries are also succeeding on Pinterest, such as Healthcare, Engineering, Politics, and more.

 Meanwhile, Google Plus allows for more text in a post than other networks, which could benefit an info-based B2B brand; Instagram is ideal for sharing pictures of people, products, and ads; and if you’re using video, you need YouTube.
 You can take the names and ideas from all these different social media platforms when you approach Website design companies for your needs.
 It will really help your brand stand out and break the clutter.

 Branding Companies will tell you that this myth is really holding you back from making the most of the resources at your disposal.
 While social media is a powerful tool for directly engaging with your customers and fans, it can also generate sales.
 Dell famously made 3 million dollars from a promotion on Twitter.
-With a carefully measured, promotion-focused strategy, any company can improve their bottom line through social media.
+With a carefully measured, promotion-focused strategy, any company can improve its bottom line through social media.

 Check out this graph from HubSpot to see the sales potential for different platforms (including a company blog).
 Once you go through the statistics, you are sure to employ the services of enterprise cms solutions to make the most of your content online.